crdschurch/.github/README.md

 This value will be used for building the correct solution file AND for naming the docker containers that are created and used during the build process.
 Example “crds-service-location”

+You may also use environment specific secrets; you would use these for secrets that change between int/demo/prod.
+To set this up:

+Goto Settings, then "Environments"

+Create any of the environments that you need.
+Make sure to name name "Development", "Demo", "Production".
+These are case sensative, and will need to match the values in your build files.

+After you have created your environments, add the secret to each of them, making sure to keep the secret name the same; only change the value as needed.

+In your build files, name sure that you have a line that looks like "environment: Development" in line with your runs-on and env attributes.
+Make sure that the value matches the names you created for your environments.

+That's it.
+Now when you use those environment level secrets, they will pull from the paired secrets you created.

 ## Set up Actions
 Next we will add the actual github actions that will build and deploy your application.
 To get to this screen, use the “Actions” toolbar option